-Our curriculum is built on three philosophical ideas that guide the selection of content and extend concurrently through the four semesters.
+Our curriculum is founded on three philosophical ideas that guide the selection of content and extend concurrently through the four semesters.
 First, a person is an active being whose development is influenced by occupation and occupational contexts.
-Second, content focuses on the individual and one's social network, and addresses occupational performance across the lifespan for those with or at risk for acute and chronic disorders who must maintain a wellness and prevention program.
-Third, content serves as preparation for professional roles and responsibilities in research, program development, health policy, education, and management.
-These philosophical ideas are consistent with AOTA's Vision 2025, which states: Occupational therapy maximizes health, well-being, and quality of life for all people, populations, and communities through effective solutions that facilitate participation in everyday living.
+Second, curricular content focuses on the promotion and maintenance of health, wellness, and prevention of disability, at the individual and group levels, and addresses occupational performance across the lifespan for those with or at risk for acute and chronic disorders, and those with limited access to care.
+Third, curricular content serves as preparation for professional roles and responsibilities in research, program development, health policy, advocacy, education, leadership, and management.
+These philosophical ideas are consistent with the revised Philosophical Basis of Occupational Therapy (2017) and AOTA's Vision 2025, which holds that occupational therapy maximizes health, well-being, and quality of life for individuals, families, communities, and populations through effective solutions that facilitate participation in everyday living.

-The program's curriculum is built on the principle that attainment of student competence and scholarship requires the provision of essential resources and mentoring students to master independent and collaborative learning styles.
+The program's curriculum is built on the principle that attainment of student competence and scholarship is a transformational process (Mezirow, 2000) acquired through active engagement and diverse learning opportunities (Fink, 2013).
+This process requires the provision of essential resources and mentoring to facilitate student independent and collaborative learning styles.
+Through clinical and professional experiences, and the process of reflection, students are encouraged to critically examine evidence, new knowledge, and prior assumptions related to clinical care and decision-making.
 The emphasis upon both independent and collaborative learning is viewed as the most effective mechanism for preparing students to practice in an evolving health care system.
 Our curriculum is also built on the assumption that while occupational therapy professional education has the goal of preparing occupational therapists who can work in all practice areas locally and globally, education must promote an understanding of how policy impacts health care and facilitates the future roles of advocate, scholar, and leader.
-Because many of our students may enter the graduate program as emerging adults, they require initial guidance towards becoming a graduate learner, and benefit from acculturation into the new role of an independent and collaborative learner.